The Locusts (film): Plot

-In 1955, drifter Clay Hewitt (Vince Vaughn) wanders into a small Kansas town seeking employment to finance a visit to his older brother in California.
-He develops a relationship with local beauty queen Kitty (Ashley Judd) and befriends farmhand Earl (Paul Rudd), who gets him a job at a local cattle farm owned by wealthy widow Delilah Ashford Potts (Kate Capshaw), known for maintaining sexual relationships with her young employees.
-Delilah’s husband committed suicide after catching her cheating on him.
-Clay rejects Delilah’s advances, and quickly develops a rivalry with her latest lover, Joel Carter (Daniel Meyer).
+In 1955, drifter Clay Hewitt wanders into a small Kansas town seeking employment to finance a visit to his older brother in California.
+He develops a relationship with local beauty queen Kitty and befriends farmhand Earl, who gets him a job at a local cattle farm owned by wealthy widow Delilah Ashford Potts, known for maintaining sexual relationships with her young employees.
+Delilah's husband committed suicide after catching her cheating on him.
+Clay rejects Delilah's advances, and quickly develops a rivalry with her latest lover, Joel Carter.

-Clay befriends Delilah’s sensitive and introverted son, Joseph “Flyboy” Potts (Jeremy Davies), who has just returned from a psychiatric institution and whose only companion is his late father’s aging pet bull.
-Flyboy was institutionalized for eight years after finding his father’s corpse as a child, and is constantly emasculated by Delilah by being forced to cook and clean for the farmhands, who frequently mistreat him.
+Clay befriends Delilah's sensitive and introverted son, Joseph "Flyboy" Potts, who has just returned from a psychiatric institution and whose only companion is his late father's aging pet bull.
+Flyboy was institutionalized for eight years after finding his father's corpse as a child, and is constantly emasculated by Delilah by being forced to cook and clean for the farmhands, who frequently mistreat him.
 Clay takes Flyboy under his wing and confides to him that his older brother died in an accident two years prior.
-At Clay’s suggestion, Flyboy asks Delilah to be allowed to work with the animals at the farm.
-Delilah responds by having Joel tie up Flyboy and force him to watch as she castrates Flyboy’s pet bull, which bleeds to death.
-Horrified by Delilah’s cruelty, Joel ends their romance and leaves the farm, and Delilah departs soon afterwards for a business trip.
+At Clay's suggestion, Flyboy asks Delilah to be allowed to work with the animals at the farm.
+Delilah responds by having Joel tie up Flyboy and force him to watch as she castrates Flyboy's pet bull, which bleeds to death.
+Horrified by Delilah's cruelty, Joel ends their romance and leaves the farm, and Delilah departs soon afterwards for a business trip.